RPM Logo

 The following techniques will help to eliminate unprofessional-looking edges around graphics.
 Images should be tightly cropped, before you place them in your page layout program, to remove all white edges or backgrounds unless you specifically intend them to be visible; if you are placing images in frames, rather than having them loose on the page, it's a good idea to make them a touch larger than the frame.
 Remember not to butt-fit coloured objects, as explained earlier.

 Do not use any form of compression on pictures: this applies to all EPS, JPEG and TIFF files.
 Never use BMP or WMF files because the results can be quite unpredictable when they are imported.
-Compression on Press PDFs, though, is perfectly acceptable if done properly.
+Compression on Press PDFs, though, is perfectly acceptable if done properly: we use 600dpi on our work here, as the improvement over the more common 300dpi is clearly visible.

 It is unwise to resize images more than 70% in a page layout program, as you may end up with unusual colour shifts and related problems.
-It is far better to change the size in Adobe Photoshop or Corel PhotoPaint instead, then make small final adjustments in the page layout program.
+It is far better to change the size in Photoshop instead, then make small final adjustments in the page layout program.
+These days there should be no need to rotate images in Photoshop, as you can just rotate them in modern layout programs.

-Do not use mezzo tints on low screen jobs like CD on bodies as the results can be dreadful when we come to make the screens, even though the films may seem okay.
+Do not use mezzo tints on screen printing jobs like CD body artwork as the results can be dreadful when we come to make the screens, even though the films may seem okay.

 With screen printing, avoid fine lines because the effect of the screen causes them to break up.
 The same is true of white text in a small size.
-Also, avoid large areas of a uniform process colour or smooth tint, as this can lead to blotches appearing on the print: use a 100% solid Pantone colour instead, or give the area a textured fill.
+Also, avoid large areas of a uniform process colour or smooth tint, as this can lead to blotches appearing on the print: use a 100% solid Pantone colour instead, give the area a textured fill, or convert to process and ask us to litho print instead.

 Embedded images are often uneditable, though some applications are better at it than others.
-Even if you decide to embed images rather than link to them, please include them in a separate folder called links.
+If you are submitting native files rather than Press PDFs, always include the graphics in a separate folder called links.
 The folder should include all the EPSs and TIFFs you have created, as well as the layered Photoshop files from which they originated: this is so we can get at them if we need to.

 Rule